 Finally, I need to say a special thank you to the Franciscan Sisters of Christian Charity for giving me the opportunity to lead this very special college they founded more than 80 years ago.

-My family and I consider ourselves truly blessed and privileged to be part of the Silver Lake College of the Holy Family community.
+My family and I consider ourselves truly blessed and privileged to be part of the Holy Family College community.
 Carolyn and I could tell from the first moment we stepped on campus this is a special place!

 I still feel it every day.
-At Silver Lake College of the Holy Family, our students certainly get a high quality liberal arts foundation combined with professional education that will prepare them well for a successful future.
+At Holy Family College, our students certainly get a high quality liberal arts foundation combined with professional education that will prepare them well for a successful future.
 But, here, it is about much more.

 First, the Sisters have safeguarded throughout our history that the Catholic, Franciscan values of Community, Compassion, Peacemaking, and Reverence for All of Creation are embedded in all that we do.
 Those values ensure this is a place where ALL are welcome.
 And, a place where everyone is committed to serving others and helping those in need.
 Second, our College is a place where students definitely will NOT be a number.
 People here know each other by name.
 They say “hello” to one another.
 They genuinely take time to ask “how are you doing?”
 This creates a strong sense of belonging that helps our students to make new friends and forge relationships that will last a lifetime!